Compare the top 8 expense management software and tools in Australia 2026

 Manual entry may be required if receipt scanning errors occur

-Advanced features and setup (eg. custom approvals, multi-entity workflows) can add complexity for admins
+Advanced features and set-up (e.g. custom approvals, multi-entity workflows) can add complexity for admins

 SAP Concur

-SAP Concur automates expense management with tools such as mobile receipt capture, automated policy checks, and configurable approval workflows.
-It integrates with SAP and other ERP systems, supporting multi-currency transactions and compliance with international and Australian tax regulations.
-In Australia, it’s primarily used by mid-to-large organisations that require scalable expense, travel, and invoice management.
-Implementation and integration typically require IT or partner assistance.
+SAP Concur handles expense management automatically with tools such as mobile receipt capture, automated policy checks, and configurable approval workflows.
+It connects with SAP and other ERP systems, supporting multi-currency transactions and compliance with international and Australian tax regulations.

 Pros